moveit/moveit.ros.org/about/maintainer_policy/index.markdown

  - Have completed at least the minimum requirements for core contributors, above
  - Be willing to help review on average 1 pull request a week or more
  - Read the MoveIt! pull request guidelines to understand our policies

+## ROS-Planning Github Org Policy

+In the [ros-planning](https://github.com/ros-planning/) Github organization, there are essentially two projects co-located there:

+ - MoveIt
+ - Navigation

+These projects are run entirely by different teams, maintainer policies, etc.
+Write access between these two projects is isolated via usage of different Github Org Teams.
+In addition, MoveIt has a secondary Github team for non-write access.
+The ros-planning org currently has three total teams:

+ - Navigation Maintainers
+   - Has write access to all navigation-related packages
+ - MoveIt Maintainers
+   - Has write access to all MoveIt-related packages
+ - MoveIt Contributors
+   - Has only read access
+   - Still able to be auto-tagged in code review requests by CODEOWNERS